 Ian Bazzoli

 Ian Bazzoli is the Chief Operating Officer, responsible for driving long-term growth and efficient operations at Integrate.
 Ian most recently held the role of Head of Talent at LendKey Technologies, Inc., a lending technology company based out of New York City and Cincinnati, OH.
-Ian brings over 10 years of experience in Talent Management, Human Resources, and Recruiting from different industries and organizations.
-Ian sits on the Board of Directors for the Autism Society of Greater Cincinnati, and is President of the Advisory Board for the Summit School (NYC) Work-based Learning Program, a vocational high school internship program focused on providing work opportunities to students with learning differences.
+Ian brings over 15 years of experience in Talent Management, Human Resources, and Recruiting from different industries and organizations.
+Ian is on the Board of Directors for Autism Connections, a non-profit that serves the autistic community in Cincinnati, Ohio.
 Ian has a Bachelor’s in Psychology from the University of Pittsburgh, and a Master’s in Industrial/Organizational Psychology from NYU.
 Ian resides in Cincinnati with his wife and young son.

 Amanda Marino